Commuter Incentive Programs

 Commuter incentive programs use two major strategies to achieve this:

 First, they can encourage commuters to adopt smarter, more efficient transportation choices by penalizing the continued use of inefficient modes.
 For example, a university that wants to reduce the number of people driving to campus can make parking more expensive.
 Sharp increases to hourly rates and semester-long or annual parking pass costs will give people pause to rethink their commuting choices.
 Chances are very good that a healthy number of them will elect to use public transportation or rideshare programs, which can be made available by the institution to provide an instant alternative.

 Alternately, they can provide a direct incentive for choosing to leave single-occupancy vehicles behind and embrace other ways of commuting.
 This approach tends to work very well for businesses, as most companies don’t charge commuters for parking and therefore have limited options available for encouraging behavior change through penalties.
-Friendly competitions, prizes, giveaways, earn-a-bike programs, and cash-out programs are all great examples of how positive reinforcement strategies can work.
+Friendly competitions, commuter reward programs, giveaways, earn-a-bike initiatives, and parking cash-out programs are all great examples of how positive reinforcement strategies can work.

 The thinking here is simple: it boils down to identifying a wanted activity (changing commuter behavior) and finding a way to incentivize it (by penalizing unwanted activity or rewarding wanted activity).

 Penalizing unwanted activity